Keane (band): Musical style and themes

 Tim Rice-Oxley and Dominic Scott were the main writers of the band's songs during their early years.
 When Scott left in 2001, Rice-Oxley became the main composer.
 However, Rice-Oxley credits the rest of the band on all compositions, so that royalties for song credits are shared.

 Keane usually harbours an ample, reverberated, melodic, slow- to mid-tempo fully orchestrated sound, somehow reminiscent of Elton John's early and middle career, and their more introspective songs have brought comparisons to Suede and Jeff Buckley.

 While guitars have been (minimally) present even in their early work, their appearance in the final mix has always been slight, and while Chaplin has stepped up as an almost full-time guitarist in the band, that instrument is never featured as prominently as to be more than barely noticed.
 For this matter, they have been dubbed as "the band with no guitars", thanks to their heavily piano-based sound.
 By using delay and distortion effects on their pianos and similar keyboards, they often create sounds that aren't immediately recognisable as piano.
 Rice-Oxley said during an interview in Los Angeles that they tend to think piano-related music is boring and what they really wanted to do was try something different.
-He referred to the piano as an odd instrument to form part of a rock band instrumentation, comparing it to The Beatles' set of instruments.
+He referred to the piano as an odd instrument to form part of a rock band instrumentation, comparing it to the Beatles' set of instruments.
 Rice-Oxley's distortion piano has been key to most of Keane's multifaceted style and most definitely their most recognizable asset.

-Keane have covered songs by music artists such as U2, Rufus Wainwright, Depeche Mode, Genesis, The Beatles, The Cult and Queen.
+Keane have covered songs by artists such as U2, Rufus Wainwright, Depeche Mode, Genesis, the Beatles, the Cult and Queen.
 Rice-Oxley said "I guess it's classic song writing that is the main influence rather than one band in particular – we love people like Nick Drake who can convey so much emotion and write songs and albums that will be loved and cherished for many years – the things that will be in people's record collections for their whole lives."